Skip to main content

 • If you are heating water on the stove, use hot tap water instead of cold.

-• Remember to use the kitchen exhaust fan when cooking.
-Turn it off after cooking.
+• Remember to use the kitchen exhaust fan when cooking, and turn it off after cooking.

 • Use a slow-cooker instead of simmering foods on the stove.